-There are 64 drug subheadings, including 47 routes of drug administration.
-Among the 17 other subheadings, five are designated as key subheadings:
+There are 67 drug subheadings, including 47 routes of drug administration.
+Five are designated as key subheadings:

 - drug therapy: when this subheading is indexed, the diseases treated are also indexed with the disease subheading drug therapy. - adverse drug reaction: when this subheading is indexed, all reported adverse reactions are also indexed with the disease subheading side effect.
-See also Section 5.3.5. - drug comparison: all drugs compared to the indexed drug are also indexed with the same drug subheading, drug comparison. - drug combination: all drugs given concomitantly with the indexed drug are also indexed with the same drug subheading, drug combination. - drug interaction: all drugs that show an interaction with the indexed drug are also indexed with the same drug subheading, drug interaction.
+See also Section 5.3.5.1. - drug comparison: all drugs compared to the indexed drug are also indexed with the same drug subheading, drug comparison. - drug combination: all drugs given concomitantly with the indexed drug are also indexed with the same drug subheading, drug combination. - drug interaction: all drugs or food that show an interaction with the indexed drug are also indexed with the same drug subheading, drug interaction.